dmoreland117/Flutter-Contacts/README.md

 ## Run
 (ONLY WORKS ON ANDROID)
-to run you need to enable permissions in settings i dont have a way to ask for them yet and run pub get
+to run you need to enable permissions in settings>apps>flutter contacts> permissions. i dont have a way to ask for them yet and run pub get

+## issues or sugestions
+email me at : dmoreland117@gmail.com

 ## Screenshots: